will62794/mongo/src/mongo/db/repl/README.md

 justification of why this is true in the Raft thesis section referenced above.
-If a replica set transitions between many configs over time, however, quorum overlap may not always be ensured between configs on different nodes, so there are two additional constraints that must be satisfied before a primary node installs a new configuration:
+If a replica set transitions between many configs over time, however, quorum overlap may not always be ensured between configs on different nodes, so there are two additional constraints that must be satisfied before a primary node can install a new configuration:

 1. **[Config
 Commitment](https://github.com/mongodb/mongo/blob/r4.4.0-rc6/src/mongo/db/repl/replication_coordinator_impl.cpp#L3531-L3534)**: